promise/readme/README.md

 ✨ Pushed 1 commit to project-blurple/blurple-hammer
 🗣 Commented on #6 in project-blurple/blurple-web
 ✅ Merged PR #47 in project-blurple/blurple-hammer
-✨ Pushed 1 commit to project-blurple/blurple-hammer
-💪 Opened PR #47 in project-blurple/blurple-hammer
-✨ Pushed 1 commit to project-blurple/blurple-hammer
-✨ Pushed 1 commit to project-blurple/blurple-hammer
-✨ Pushed 2 commits to project-blurple/blurple-hammer
-🗣 Commented on #47 in countr/website
-✨ Pushed 1 commit to countr/website
-✅ Merged PR #49 in countr/website
-✨ Pushed 1 commit to countr/countr
-✅ Merged PR #249 in countr/countr
-✨ Pushed 1 commit to project-blurple/blurple-contests
 ```

 ## Repositories I maintain